What AGENTS.md Does

 Should I use AGENTS.md or CLAUDE.md?

 If you use multiple coding agents, use AGENTS.md for shared instructions and CLAUDE.md for Claude-specific features (@imports, skills, hooks).
-If you only use Claude Code, CLAUDE.md alone is sufficient since it has more features.
-Claude Code reads both files when both are present.
+If you only use Claude Code, CLAUDE.md alone is enough since it has more features.
+Claude Code reads CLAUDE.md, not AGENTS.md, by default.
+To share one file, point CLAUDE.md at it with a first-line @AGENTS.md import, or run /init in a repo that has AGENTS.md.
 See our CLAUDE.md guide for detailed Claude Code configuration.

 How long should AGENTS.md be?